 An apprenticeship provides an accredited route into accountancy and finance that doesn’t require you to work for a specialist accountancy practice.

-An apprenticeship also provides a pathway into finance if you did a non-related degree at university.
+An apprenticeship also provides a pathway into finance if you studied a non-related degree at university.

-An apprenticeship offers a way to build your expertise, and enhance your value and future employability.
+An apprenticeship offers a way to build your skillset, and enhance your value and future employability.

-Even if you're looking for a change, an apprenticeship is a great way to gain new skills and move into a new career.
+If you're looking for a change, an apprenticeship is a great way to gain new skills and move into a new career in finance and accounting.

-The ACCA Level 4 apprenticeship takes a minimum of 12 months to complete.
+The ACCA Accounting Technician (Level 4) apprenticeship takes a minimum of 12 months to complete.

 During your apprenticeship, you’ll: